 Students preparing a thesis will complete at least 24 credits of coursework plus the thesis.
 Students pursuing the nonthesis option will complete at least 36 credits including a 3-credit special research paper.
 It is expected that students desiring to study beyond the master's degree will take the thesis option, whereas students planning to cease formal study with the master's degree will follow the nonthesis option.
 Additional course credits required for the nonthesis degree plan should provide a greater breadth of systematic learning experiences for the student.
 Thus, students selecting the nonthesis option must complete at least 9 credits in 2 of the 3 emphases (analysis of movement, psychology of movement, movement for the handicapped) totalling 18 credits.
-The thesis option MA degree candidates must complete PHED 600 or its equivalent.
+The thesis option requires at least 9 credits in one of the 3 areas of emphasis.
+All physical education MA degree candidates must complete PHED 600 or its equivalent.